Oblong/spruce/README.md

   ObRef [`(~myval)`].
 The `(~)` is no longer necessary when accessing a member function/variable, so we recommend against using it to avoid the odd line break.
+- an OB_P* encapsulation macro in another macro or define will result in the continuation `/` character being indented beyond the 80 character limitation.